My Pick for The Best Content Planner

-If you're not quite sure if you want to invest in the physical planner, I highly suggest the printable planning pages for December 2017 and January 2018.
+If you're not quite sure if you want to invest in the physical planner, I highly suggest the printable planning pages for October and November 2018.
+Kat usually also releases another set for December and January if you still aren’t sold.
 These are the perfect way to ease into the commitment of The Content Planner and see if it works for you.
 But, I warn you, once you try them, you will be hooked.

 I plan on using my Content Planner in conjunction with my Instagram scheduler (Planoly or Later) and other tools like MailerLite for my newsletters and my handy Squarespace blog app for my phone.
 Although I use digital tools almost always, content is the one thing I like to plan out on paper so I can visually see how it's laid out.
 The Content Planner is the only physical planner out there!

 What do you think?
 Is this a tool you think will help you with your content strategy?
 Are you a business that serves your community by offering lots of valuable content?
 Then you need something that will help guide you based on your goals and keep you organized.
 If you try out the printable planning pages or The Content Planner, let me know how you like them!